 There are many steps involved in digital learning development.
-Designing the layout, choosing correct assets, development of learning interactions, the list goes on.
+Designing the layout, choosing correct assets, developing learning interactions, the list goes on.
 All these steps are vital in the process and contain their own set of sub-tasks.
 So, break them down into small tasks and then prioritise.

 During the development process, utilising existing code can save a significant amount of time, money and stress.
 At Saffron, our learning development is bespoke, so every project is developed from the ground up.
 Nevertheless, we still occasionally re-use code at the most basic level to speed up development time.